amor71/LiuAlgoTrader/docs/source/Concepts.rst

 This architecture provides high throughput which maximizes the hardware capabilities.

-A *link* between the producer a consumer is maintained over a Python multi-processing Queue.
+A *link* between a producer and a consumer is maintained by a Python multi-processing Queue.
 Each consumer has a designated cross-process Queue and a pre-defined list of stocks that the process is tracking.
-The producer's role is to receive updates over the WebSocket, post them into the relevant consumer's Queue, and return to process the next incoming message.
+The producer's role is to receive updates from the WebSocket, post them into the relevant consumer's Queue, and return to process the next message.

 Each consumer reads events from the Queue, parses them the calls the strategies selected in the `tradeplan` configuration